sumin-Ma/GALAMOST/docs/integration-nvt.rst

 Brownian dynamic for rigid body
 -------------------------------

-Please see :py:class:`BdNvt` for the theory.
+Please see :ref:`bd-nvt` for the theory.

 .. py:class:: BdNvtRigid(all_info, group, T, seed)